 News & Events

-Thank you for visiting our page during the COVID 19 virus global crisis.
+Thank you for visiting our page during the COVID 19 pandemic.
 We have followed the World Health Organization, the Center for Disease Control and Prevention and our local Metro Health to suspend our group trauma based classes.
 We are moving our Private Sessions to an online format starting Monday, March 16th and will continue until further WHO & CDC recommendations.
-For more information please email us at email@example.com.
+We will continue providing online sessions till July 1, 2020 when we will re-evalute stage openings.
+For more information please email us at firstname.lastname@example.org.

 New Trauma Sensitive